DmitriyMK/Email-template/README.md

 There are two main SASS files ->

-`inline.scss` for styles which will be inlined to their elements `embedded.scss` for styles that shouldn't be inlined.
+`inline.scss` for styles which will be inlined to their elements `embedded.scss` for styles that should not be inlined.
 These will be inlcluded within a <style> element in the <head>